Dorothy Heinrichs | Chair

 National Sustainable Agriculture Coalition

-Tyler is a lifelong learner and storyteller who envisions a future where community informed research drives systematic changes in policy to better protect our planet.
+Tyler is a lifelong learner and storyteller who envisions a future where informed research drives changes in policy to better protect our planet.
 She believes that sustainable agriculture is an essential part of that future.
-She currently works as a Grassroots Advocacy Coordinator in Washington, DC, where she empowers organizers around the country to take action to change federal policy.
-Her past involvements with Hubbard Brook and the Research Foundation include helping to establish an ongoing record of aquatic insect emergence at the forest, creating a podcast about the research process at Hubbard Brook, growing through the Young Voices of Science Program, and participating in the 2021 Youth Climate Town Hall.
-As a member of the Board of Trustees, she hopes to build networks of support for young scientists and encourage Hubbard Brook researchers to connect with their communities.
+She currently works as a Grassroots Advocacy Coordinator for the National Sustainable Agriculture Coalition in Washington, DC, where she empowers organizers around the country to take action to change federal policy.
+Her past involvements with Hubbard Brook and the Research Foundation include helping to establish an ongoing record of aquatic insect emergence at the forest, creating a podcast about the research process at Hubbard Brook, joining the inaugural cohort of the Young Voices of Science Program, and participating in the 2021 Youth Climate Town Hall.

 Ali Jackson